aarontgrogg/NoLoJS/_components/accordion/animate-open-close/index.md

 ---

 # Accordion - Animate Open/Close
-- Animate the open/close states via CSS.
-- JS: No
+With a little CSS you can animate the open/close states of the details content.